KadirFiratFTW/MeiliAdmin/README.md

 ### MeiliAdmin

 MeiliAdmin is a UI interface for managing your MeiliSearch servers easily.
 MeiliAdmin doesn't have any auth service.
 You have to manage it in your private network (such as VPN).
-MeiliAdmin crafted by 90Pixel with ❤️.
+MeiliAdmin crafted by KadirFirat with ❤️.

+Important Note: This project is supports of 0.28 and above versions of MeiliSearch

 <h2 align="center">
 What is MeiliSearch?